safierinx-a/safierinx-a.github.io/_posts/2020-05-22-ModivsRaGa-Twitter-Edition.md

     ##   ..- attr(*, "names")= chr  "147" "254" "279" "1033" ...

 Okay, now we should go ahead and split it into testing and training sets.
 I’ll use the carets package here.
+Let's use the XGBoost algorithm to train our model.
 ``` r
 library(caret)
 ```